canro91/canro91.github.io/_posts/2020-11-17-DefaultOrEmpty.md

 LINQ `DefaultIfEmpty` extension method returns a collection containing a single element if the given collection is empty.
 Otherwise, it returns the same collection.

 Example: Find all the movies with score greater than 9.
-Otherwise, return you’re all-time favorite movie.
+Otherwise, return your all-time favorite movie.

 ```csharp
 var movies = new List<Movie>